 Internal and external assessment is a feature of the IGCSE programme.
 Internal Assessment is undertaken by teachers of specific subjects, such as art, although this can change as syllabi are amended.
-External assessment involves the IGCSE Exams Officer sending candidate work to CIE for assessment
+External assessment involves the IGCSE Exams Officer sending candidate work to CIE for assessment.

-- The IGCSE coordinator working collaboratively with Curriculum Leaders produces project and coursework deadlines so that students can effectively manage their workload. - Students select a variety of IGCSEs from the options offered at the time of entering the year. - In January of year 2, the students take internally assessed Nock exams as preparation for the May and June session final exams conducted by the school according to CIE regulations. - The final results for the IGCSE students are based on the following: - The grades of all exams taken in the June exam series (these may include some papers scheduled in April and May, these are also referred to as June' papers) Where multiple papers for a subject are sat they may carry different weighting for the overall - Where multiple papers for a subject are sat they may carry different weighting for the overall final result depending on the prevailing weighting as published in the related CIE syllabus.
+- The IGCSE coordinator working collaboratively with Curriculum Leaders produces project and coursework deadlines so that students can effectively manage their workload. - Students select a variety of IGCSEs from the options offered at the time of entering the year. - In January of year 2, the students take internally assessed Mock exams as preparation for the May and June session final exams conducted by the school according to CIE regulations. - The final results for the IGCSE students are based on the following: - The grades of all exams taken in the June exam series (these may include some papers scheduled in April and May, these are also referred to as 'June' papers) - Where multiple papers for a subject are sat, they may carry different weighting for the overall final result depending on the prevailing weighting as published in the related CIE syllabus.
 These can be downloaded from the CIE web site